PhD in Global Leadership and Change FAQs

-Do I need a Master’s degree to apply to this program?
+Do I need a master's degree to apply to the PhD in Leadership and Change program?

 Yes, all applicants must have a master's degree from a regionally accredited college or university.
 We do not require that applicants have a master's degree in a specific field; we take a holistic approach to application review.
 If you are currently pursuing your master's degree, you can still apply for the program as long as your degree is posted before the doctoral program begins.